-V. Cultural, Archeological, or Paleontological Resources
+V. Cultural Resources

 Where Impact Was Analyzed in Prior Environmental Documents.
 Do Proposed Changes Involve New Significant Impacts or Substantially More Severe Impacts?
 Any New Circumstances Involving New Significant Impacts or Substantially More Severe Impacts?
 Any New Information Requiring New Analysis or Verification?
-Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a) Cause a substantial adverse change in the significance of an historic resource as defined in Section 15064.5?
+Prior Environmental Documents' Mitigation Measures Implemented or Addressing Impacts. a) Cause a substantial adverse change in the significance of an historic resource pursuant to in Section 15064.5?
 SVSP EIR Section 4.9 No No No None b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to Section 15064.5?
-Same No No No SVSP EIR MM 4.9-1 to 4.9-2 c) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?
-Same No No No SVSP EIR MM 4.9-1 to 4.9-2 d) Disturb any human remains, including those interred outside of dedicated cemeteries?
-Same No No No SVSP EIR MM 4.9-1 to 4.9-2
+Same No No No SVSP EIR MM 4.9-1 to 4.9-3 c) Disturb any human remains, including those interred outside of dedicated cemeteries?
+Same No No No SVSP EIR MM 4.9-1 to 4.9-3

 Discussion: The SVSP EIR discussed the potential for subsurface remains or deposits to be found on the site, and included a mitigation measure requiring a cessation of work should any item of cultural interest be found.
 The mitigation was found to render potential impacts less than significant.
 The project will result in the same impact, and the mitigation remains applicable to the proposed project.
-Consistent with state law, notice of the proposed project was mailed on September 22, 2020 to tribes which had requested such notice pursuant to Assembly Bill 32 (AB32) and Senate Bill 18 (SB18).
-No request for consultation was received during the request for consultation period.

-Mitigation Measures: Mitigation Measure 4.9-1 (cease work and consult with archeologist) and 4.9-2 (cease work and consult with paleontologist) remain applicable to the proposed project.
+Mitigation Measures: Mitigation Measure 4.9-1 (cease work and consult with archeologist), 4.9-2 (cease work and consult with paleontologist), and 4.9-3 (conduct appropriate studies) remain applicable to the proposed project.